jdereg/json-io/README.md

                     // write the equivalent JSON stream as was read.
     TYPE_NAME_MAP   // If set, this map will be used when writing @type values.
                     // Allows short-hand abbreviations of type names.
+    UNKNOWN_TYPE    // Set to null (or leave out), unknown objects are returned as Maps.
+                    // Set to String class name, and unknown objects will be created
+                    // as with this class name, and the fields will be set on it.
+                    // Set to false, and an exception will be thrown when an unknown
+                    // object type is encountered.
+The location in the JSON will
+                    // be given.

 ### Customization
 New APIs have been added to allow you to associate a custom reader / writer class to a particular class if you want it to be read / written specially in the JSON output.  **json-io** 1.x required a custom method be implemented on the object which was having its JSON format customized.
 This support has been removed.
 That approach required access to the source code for the class being customized.
 The new **json-io** 2.0+ approach allows you to customize the JSON format for classes for which you do not have the source code.